-Guided tours for the general public are conducted by Challenger volunteer docents for up to 11 people per tour with paid admission.
 Guided tours include a tour of exhibits, holding a real meteorite and blasting off in the Earth-Space-Transport-Module.

-Due to special engagements, Challenger Space Center cannot guarantee the availability of tour guides.
-Self-guided tours are also available with paid admission and describe in detail the history and significance of the exhibits on display.
+In depth self-guided tours are also available with paid admission and describe in detail the history and significance of the exhibits on display.

 Adult Groups - Group Tours